 It’s then a 10-minute walk from the Kriens bus stop to the cable car station.

 Firstly, you take the panorama gondola between Kriens and Fräkmüntegg via Krienseregg (journey time 30 minutes) and you then connect to a second cable car, known as the Dragon Ride onwards to Pilatus Kulm (5 minute journey time.

 The cable car is so called due to the mythical Mount Pilatus dragon said to live on the summit.
 It takes passengers for a scenic trip between Fräkmüntegg and Pilatus Kulm.

 Do note, however, that the cable car does normally close for a short spell in autumn or winter – you can find out more about that here.

 Getting to Mt.
 Pilatus (Fräkmüntegg) from Lucerne

 Route: Lucerne > Kriens (bus) > Fräkmüntegg (cable car)

-Should you not wish to go all the way to Pilatus-Kulm, you can go just as far as Fräkmüntegg.
-You’ll take the ‘dragon ride’ cable car from Kriens.
+Should you not wish to go all the way to Pilatus-Kulm, you can go just as far as Fräkmüntegg by taking the panorama gondola from Kriens.
 The cabins have a generously-sized interior and panoramic viewing windows.

 The route is so called due to the mythical Mount Pilatus dragon said to live on the summit.
 It takes passengers for a scenic trip between Fräkmüntegg and Pilatus Kulm, and is subject to similar closures during the off-peak season.